-- Ambition: we are ambitious for our service users, our staff and the organisation.
-We strive to achieve service excellence - Compassion: we act with care and compassion at all times - Innovation: we encourage new ideas and respond intelligently to local needs - Integrity: we act with integrity.
-We are honest, open and accountable - Inclusive: we treat everyone fairly, with respect and dignity.
-We strive to reach out to all members of the community
+- Ambition: we believe in our service users, our staff and our organisation, and strive to achieve service excellence - Compassion: we act with care and consideration at all times - Innovation: we encourage new ideas and respond intelligently and flexibly to local needs - Integrity: we are honest, open and accountable - Inclusivity: we make our services accessible to all members of the community and treat everyone with respect and dignity

-The vision, mission and values provide the Cranstoun Group with a clear purpose, which supports all areas of focus (substance misuse, young people and families, mental health, housing and domestic abuse).
+The vision, mission and values provide the Cranstoun Group with a clear purpose, which supports all areas of focus (substance misuse, young people and families, mental health, housing, criminal justice, and domestic abuse) and Swanswell's dedicated employees and volunteers work hard every day to make a difference.
+This has been exemplified throughout the ongoing coronavirus pandemic when our staff and volunteers have continually risen to the challenges and maintained service delivery through working flexibly, adapting to new circumstances and embracing technology.